awxkee/sparkyuv/README.md

 - YcCbcCrc is direct transformation due to its nature, so expect it to be at least 1000% slower, than any approximation matrices.
 It contains especially good acceleration for arm64-v8a with full FP16 support, however it still 1000% slower than other approximations.
 Against naive implementation current transformation about 400-600% faster.
 - YDbDr should be computed from linearized components, however library expect that content already linearized and won't do that
 - YDbDr requires very high precision matrix for decoding, however low precision approximation is used, some color info loss is highly possible especially in TV range
+- YUV (4:1:1), YUV (4:1:0) does only box scaling, it's not very good, however it's only one available at the moment to keep performance in line

 ## Performance